Skip to content

 Three Months Out: Taking Stock

-Three months after moving out of the toxic house, Bram sat with Dr. Chen for a comprehensive re-evaluation.
+Three months after moving out of the toxic house, Bram sat with Dr. Corposano for a comprehensive re-evaluation.

 Bloodwork (3 months):